American Institute of Certified Planners (AICP)

 AICP Exam Preparation Resources

 APA/MI can assist exam takers in forming study groups.
-If you are planning to take the exam in May 2023 and would like to be connected with other exam takers, please complete this form
+If you are planning to take the exam in May 2024 and would like to be connected with other exam takers, please complete this form [GOOGLE FORM].

-Additional preparation free resources were shared during MAP's AICP One Path webinar in April 2022:
+Additional free exam preparation resources were shared during MAP's AICP One Path webinar in April 2022:

 There are also study classes and materials available for purchase, including: